-The ACT division continued to be the strongest performing business unit with a sustained performance, contributing \$6,758k in gross profit, steady on the 2020 financial year.
-Meanwhile the NSW division saw a drop in gross profit of 7.1%, and the Victorian division saw gross profit drop 34.7% on the comparative period.
+The ACT division continued to be the strongest performing business unit with a sustained performance, contributing \$6,954k in gross profit, up 2.9% on the comparative period.
+Meanwhile the NSW division saw an 11.7% improvement in gross profit.